 Welcome to Net Literacy!

 In 2003 when a senior citizen asked a middle school student for help because the mobility-impaired neighbors living at his independent living facility could not leave their apartments to learn how to access the Internet so they could send emails to their grandchildren, Net Literacy was born.
 Eleven years later, 3500 student volunteers have spent 100,000s of hours as we have used technology to increase digital inclusion and digital literacy to 250,000 individuals.
 As said by the middle school student that founded our organization, “while one person can make a difference, at Net Literacy, together we can change the world.”
 Today, Net Literacy is:

 We were founded by a middle school student and his friends who used their money for the start up our nonprofit.
 We remain a “student empowered” organization of social entrepreneurs where students comprise 50% of the Board of Directors, set our mission and priorities, write our own grants, and students perform all of the volunteering and community services.

 Through service learning, we students learn and gain by helping others.
 Our programs increase student success by teaching leadership, STEM, job, and life skills.
 One person at a time, we go where the digital divide is the greatest and work hard to make a difference in our communities.

 We have been at the forefront of those impacting national policy by writing white papers, co-hosting digital literacy summits, and working with national and international associations that promote broadband adoption, digital literacy, and innovation.
 The Federal Communications Commission called and interviewed us as they crafted America’s National Broadband Plan.
-Three of our programs were cited as good practices in the Nation Broadband Plan that was presented to Congress.
+Three of our programs were highlighted as good practices in the Nation Broadband Plan that was presented to Congress.